JoshuaWise/vapr-caching/README.md

 ### caching.shared([*options*])

 Enables both shared caches (e.g., [CDNs](https://en.wikipedia.org/wiki/Content_delivery_network)) and private caches (e.g., browsers).
-This should only be used when the content being served does *not* vary depending on which user requested it.
+This configuration should only be used when the content being served does *not* vary depending on which user requested it.
 The `duration` option determines how many seconds content should be cached for.

 ```js
 route.use(caching.shared({ duration: 60 }));